chef/chef-web-docs/chef_master/source/windows.rst

    .. note:: .. tag notes_registry_key_resource_recursive

              Be careful when using the ``:delete_key`` action with the ``recursive`` attribute.
 This will delete the registry key, all of its values and all of the names, types, and data associated with them.
-This cannot be undone by the chef-client.
+This cannot be undone by the Chef Infra Client.

              .. end_tag